Home Wiki > SDB:Configuring Scanners

 Maximum length of USB cables:

-• Higher-quality full-speed and high-speed cables (twisted, shielded): No more than 5 meters.
+• Full Speed and Hi-Speed cables: No more than 5 meters.

 Some scanners do not have a built-in power supply but draw power via USB.
 If your USB system does not provide enough power, a scanner of this kind will not work.
 In this case, try if it works with an interposed USB hub with a separate power supply.